 val-sig-skew-min: <seconds> Minimum number of seconds of clock skew to apply to validated (expira- signatures.
-A value of 10% of the signature lifetime is differences. (inception - inception) is used, capped by this setting.
-Default 3600 (1 hour) which allows for daylight savings signa- tures.
+A value of 10% of the signature lifetime is tion - inception) is used, capped by this setting.
+Default differences.
+3600 (1 hour) which allows for daylight savings signa- Lower this value for more strict checking of short lived tures.

 val-sig-skew-max: <seconds> Maximum number of seconds of clock skew to apply to validated (expira- signatures.
-A value of 10% of the signature lifetime is in (inception - inception) is used, capped by this setting.
-Default 86400 (24 hours) which allows for timezone setting problems the stable domains.
+A value of 10% of the signature lifetime is in tion - inception) is used, capped by this setting.
+Default the 86400 (24 hours) which allows for timezone setting problems stable domains.
 Setting both min and max very low disables clock skew allowances.
 Setting both min and max very high makes the validator check the signature timestamps less strictly.

-val-bogus-ttl: <number>

-The time to live for bogus data.
-This is data that has failed TTL used interval validation; due to invalid signatures or other checks.
-The from that data cannot be trusted, and this value is instead.
+val-bogus-ttl: <number> The time to live for bogus data.
+This is data that has failed validation; due to invalid signatures or other checks.
+The TTL from that data cannot be trusted, and this value is used instead.
 The value is in seconds, default 60.
-The time prevents repeated revalidation of bogus data.
+The time interval prevents repeated revalidation of bogus data.

-val-clean-additional: <yes or no>

-Instruct the validator to remove data from the additional section of secure messages that are not signed properly. sec- Messages that are insecure, bogus, indeterminate or unchecked are not affected.
+val-clean-additional: <yes or no> Instruct the validator to remove data from the additional section of secure messages that are not signed properly.
+Messages that are insecure, bogus, indeterminate or unchecked are not affected.
 Default is yes.
 Use this setting to protect the users that rely on this validator for authentication from potentially bad data in the additional section.

-val-log-level: <number>

-Have the validator print validation failures to the log.
-1, logs. a validation that was a diagnosis tool, such as dig or drill, to find out why is failing for these queries.
-At 2, not only the query failed is printed but also the reason why unbound thought it wrong and which server sent the faulty data.
+val-log-level: <number> Have the validator print validation failures to the log.
+Regardless of the verbosity setting.
+Default is 0, off.
+At 1, for every user query that fails a line is printed to the logs.
+This way you can monitor what happens with validation.
+Use a validation diagnosis tool, such as dig or drill, to find out why that is failing for these queries.
+At 2, not only the query failed is printed but also the reason why unbound thought it was wrong and which server sent the faulty data.

-val-permissive-mode: <yes or no>

-Instruct the validator to mark bogus messages as indeterminate.
+val-permissive-mode: <yes or no> Instruct the validator to mark bogus messages as indeterminate.
 The security checks are performed, but if the result is bogus client (failed security), the reply is not withheld from the client with SERVFAIL as usual.
 The client receives the bogus data.
 For messages that are found to be secure the AD bit is set in replies.
 Also logging is performed as for full validation.
 The default value is "no".